Best Crypto Cards in Indonesia (2026)

 - 0.21% final income tax (PPh Pasal 22 Final) on the transaction value for domestic OJK-registered exchanges

-- 0% VAT - crypto transfers are now VAT-exempt as securities
+- 0% VAT - crypto transfers are now VAT-exempt as digital financial assets

 - Total: 0.21% per transaction on registered exchanges